mnemonic-no/act/README.md

 # Semi-Automated Cyber Threat Intelligence - ACT

-[*Semi-Automated Cyber Threat Intelligence*](https://www.mnemonic.no/research-and-development/semi-automated-cyber-threat-intelligence/) (ACT) is a research project led by mnemonic as with contributions from the University of Oslo, NTNU, Norwegian Security Authority (NSM), KraftCERT and Nordic Financial CERT.
+[*Semi-Automated Cyber Threat Intelligence*](https://www.mnemonic.no/research-and-development/semi-automated-cyber-threat-intelligence/) (ACT) is a research project led by mnemonic as with contributions from the University of Oslo, NTNU, Telenor, Norwegian Security Authority (NSM), KraftCERT and Nordic Financial CERT.

 The main objective of the ACT project is to develop a platform for cyber threat intelligence to uncover cyber attacks, cyber espionage and sabotage.
 The project will result in new methods for data enrichment and data analysis to enable identification of threat agents, their motives, resources and attack methodologies.